 By definition, the ratio is calculated by dividing an organization’s program service expenses, which is money spent directly to further the NPO’s mission, by its total expenses.
 It measures how much an organization is spending on its primary mission rather than administrative costs.
 It is ideal for this indicator to be as close to one as possible.
 However, since it would be unrealistic to expect all money spent by an organization to be used directly toward the mission, expected results should be in line with other NPOs with similar missions and business models.

-- Operating Reliance Ratio: This ratio measures how effectively the NPOs could pay all expenses from program revenues alone, by dividing unrestricted program revenue by total expenses.
+This ratio measures how effectively the NPOs could pay all expenses from program revenues alone, by dividing unrestricted program revenue by total expenses.
 In an ideal situation, the Operating Reliance Ratio would be one or greater as it indicates that the NPOs’ programs are able to sustain themselves and the management is mindful of the organizations’ expenses and cash flow.
-However, restricted revenues are sometimes relied on by many NPOs that affect the outcome of this calculation.
+However, restricted revenues are sometimes relied on by many NPOs which affects the outcome of this calculation.

-Understanding these three KPIs is a starting point to select benchmarks more specific to your sector and organization.
-However, ratios aren’t the last word and sometimes ratios alone can’t reflect the full picture of a NPO’s efficiency.
-Multiple tools and financial analyses should be used complimentarily to provide a more in depth look into a NPO’s financial health.
+Understanding these three KPIs is a starting point to selecting benchmarks more specific to your sector and organization.
+However, ratios aren’t the last word and sometimes ratios alone can’t reflect the full picture of an NPO’s efficiency.
+Multiple tools and financial analyses should be used complementarily to provide a more in-depth look into an NPO’s financial health.

 For more information regarding KPIs for your nonprofit organization, contact one of our specialists in Ohio and Indiana.